Rajaikumar-iOSDev/Frameworks/README.md

 # Frameworks
-Repo is to store '.framework' files which will as as the source in podspec files.
+Repo is to store '.framework' files which will as as the source in pod_spec files.